What was the aim of this review?

 Screening when supplemented with motivation in terms of health education and offer of free treatment seems to improve dental attendance (low-certainty evidence).

-All the six studies followed up children for three to eight months after they received screening.
+All the seven studies followed up children for three to eight months after they received screening.
 We therefore do not know if benefits of screening lasted over time.

 How up to date is the review?

-The trials included in this review evaluated short-term effects of screening, assessing follow-up periods of three to eight months.
-We found very low certainty evidence that was insufficient to allow us to draw conclusions about whether there is a role for traditional school dental screening in improving dental attendance.
+The trials included in this review evaluated short-term effects of screening.
+We found very low-certainty evidence that is insufficient to allow us to draw conclusions about whether there is a role for traditional school dental screening in improving dental attendance.
 For criteria-based screening, we found low-certainty evidence that it may improve dental attendance when compared to no screening.
-However, when compared to traditional screening there was no evidence of a difference in dental attendance (very low-certainty evidence).
+However, when compared to traditional screening, there is no evidence of a difference in dental attendance (very low-certainty evidence).

-We found low-certainty evidence to conclude that personalised or specific referral letters improve dental attendance when compared to non-specific counterparts.
-We also found low-certainty evidence that screening supplemented with motivation (oral health education and offer of free treatment) improves dental attendance in comparison to screening alone.
+We found low-certainty evidence to conclude that personalised or specific referral letters may improve dental attendance when compared to non-specific counterparts.
+We also found low-certainty evidence that screening supplemented with motivation (oral health education and offer of free treatment) may improve dental attendance in comparison to screening alone.
 For children requiring treatment, we found very-low certainty evidence that was inconclusive regarding whether or not a referral letter based on the 'common-sense model of self-regulation' was better than a standard referral letter.

-We did not find any trials addressing cost-effectiveness and adverse effects of school dental screening or evaluating its effectiveness for improving oral health.
+We did not find any trials addressing possible adverse effects of school dental screening or evaluating its effectiveness for improving oral health.

 To assess the effectiveness of school dental screening programmes on overall oral health status and use of dental services.